PolVilniusTech/public.incident.reporting.timeline.md/timeline/Lithuania.md

 ```
 ##### I ncident

-In these Articles [BNS](https://www.lrt.lt/naujienos/eismas/7/2023289/vilniuje-sutriko-m-ticket-ir-m-parking-programeliu-veikla) given explanation that Apps for the Public Transport in the Capital is not in Working Condition.
+In this Article [BNS](https://www.lrt.lt/naujienos/eismas/7/2023289/vilniuje-sutriko-m-ticket-ir-m-parking-programeliu-veikla) given explanation that Apps for the Public Transport in the Capital is not in Working Condition.
 ```

 ```